timpanogos/eveonline-third-party-documentation/docs/xmlapi/char_bookmarks.md

             <td></td>
             <td>x</td>
             <td nowrap><strong>double</strong></td>
-            <td>X location of bookmark if this bookmark does not refer to an item.</td>
+            <td>X location of bookmark (relative to system sun) if this bookmark does not refer to an item.</td>
         </tr>
         <tr>
             <td></td>
             <td></td>
             <td>y</td>
             <td nowrap><strong>double</strong></td>
-            <td>Y location of bookmark if this bookmark does not refer to an item.</td>
+            <td>Y location of bookmark (relative to system sun) if this bookmark does not refer to an item.</td>
         </tr>
         <tr>
             <td></td>
             <td></td>
             <td>z</td>
             <td nowrap><strong>double</strong></td>
-            <td>Z location of bookmark if this bookmark does not refer to an item.</td>
+            <td>Z location of bookmark (relative to system sun) if this bookmark does not refer to an item.</td>
         </tr>
         <tr>
             <td></td>